Could you tell us about the journey you have taken to open Rise Cafe? What made you choose the location of Brockley Rise?

 When the site came up right next to our children’s school we knew it was going to be exciting.
 It had been a variety of food establishments during it’s lifetime, but Nolan spent 6 months stripping it back and creating what it is today.
 From installing heating and a new boiler, he also used YouTube to learn how to build the seating, finally white washing all of the walls to give it a Scandinavian feel.

 Are there any eateries/ cafes/ restaurants etc that inspired you?

 We like to eat out and are forever inspired by the sense of a place, from the plates to the lighting….the lighting is very important.
 We often walk on past a place when looking for somewhere to eat if is too bright for date night!

 You’ve created a space that promotes the sense of ‘hygge’.
 What does this concept mean to you?

 It’s a feeling.
 It’s a Danish word that is very hard to translate but most people know it as cosy.
 It’s a huge part of us (with my Danish mum) and we live our life like that; it’s about being calm, and just being with friends in a nice place that is relaxed.
-We like it like that at home so wanted to make a space people where people could feel it too; come and relax and we will take care of you!
+We like it like that at home so wanted to make a space people where people come and relax and we will take care of you!